 Many patients want to know whether it is possible to get relief from hernia without the downtime of surgery.
 Wearing binders, corsets, or trusts can apply gentle pressure on your hernia to keep it in place.
 These may also alleviate the pain and discomfort but only provide temporary relief.
 Also, they should be used only under your doctor’s supervision.
 If you are looking for a permanent end to your hernia surgery, then you most certainly will need to undergo surgical treatment.

 Now that you understand the different types of hernia and various treatment methods that can be used, the next step is to find the right doctor for hernia repair.
 When doing your research, the first consideration is to check whether the surgeon is board certified by the American Board of Surgery or the American Board of Plastic Surgery.
 Board certification is a rigorous process that ensures that the surgeon in question is highly qualified and adheres to safety standards.
 Once you come up with a shortlist of board-certified Hernia surgeons in your city, you also want to schedule consultations with each one of them so you can learn more about the surgeons.
 Use this consultation visit to understand the surgeon’s unique training, skills, and more so level of experience.
 Top hernia surgeons inspire confidence and comfort and are able to create a treatment plan that is fully customized to your needs.

 What is the cost of hernia surgery?

 The cost of hernia repair surgery will vary greatly from one patient to the other depending on factors such as the extensiveness of the procedure, the surgeon’s skill level, and facility fees.
-On average though, most patients can expect to pay between $6,000 and $8,000 for this treatment.
 Most insurance companies cover hernia surgery if it is deemed to be a medically necessary procedure (which is often the case).